What is a VPN or Virtual Private Network?

 Next, your IP address changes once connected to the VPN server.
 The VPN will mask your IP address to websites you visit which makes it impossible to know the “geo-location” of your computer or device.

 Finally, once you’ve accessed the Internet anonymously and securely, VPNs will tunnel your information through a separate network, securing your data and hiding it completely.

 Why Should I Use A VPN?

-One great aspect that a VPN provides is to hide or disguise your computers IP address.
+One great aspect that a VPN provides is to hide your computer’s IP address.
 This means that the site of your computer or device can be manipulated so that your location is incorrect or unknown.

 So if you’re on a business trip in the United Arab Emirates but it has restricted access to certain websites, you can connect to a VPN server in Canada to pretend that you’re surfing in Toronto, for example, even though you’re in Abu Dhabi.

 The last thing that you’d want to share is any information related to your passwords, bank savings, credit card numbers and any personal data with your IP address being easily traced.

-A VPN will make your original IP vanish in the prying eyes of the public.
+A VPN will make your original IP address vanish in the prying eyes of the public.
 And remember, even if your connection gets intercepted, it will be very hard to trace your activities and data since you are protected by the VPN server you are connected to.

 VPNs provide a few extra benefits as well to go along with the added security.
 Some VPN services can block unwanted ads, trackers, and even targeted ads.

 Most ISPs control your bandwidth speed.
 This means any streaming devices you may be using could take longer to load which means more buffering and less enjoyment.

-Prevent ISPs from keeping logs
+6. Prevent ISPs from Keeping Logs

 Without this type of information, it is nearly impossible for somebody to recover exactly what you have been doing on the internet.
 When searching for a provider, be sure to research which ones do keep logs and which ones do not.

 However, not all VPN services allow torrenting so you should find one that is specifically designed for such activity.
 If you are new to torrenting, TROYPOINT has created a list of Best Torrent Sites to get you started.

 See Also: Best VPN For Torrenting